Servants, Not Celebrities.

 So stop issuing verdicts before the right time.
 When the Lord comes, he'll bring everything hidden in the dark into the light.
 He'll expose what was really driving people's hearts.
 And then — then — each person will receive whatever praise they're due from God."

-"I've been applying all of this to myself and for your sake, brothers and sisters — so you can learn from us what it means to not go beyond what's written.
+"I've been applying all of this to myself and Apollos for your sake, brothers and sisters — so you can learn from us what it means to not go beyond what's written.
 The goal?
 That none of you get inflated with pride, picking one leader over another.

 Because really — who says you're so special?
 What do you have that you didn't receive?
 And if you received it, why are you bragging like you earned it?"

-Now Paul turned up the heat.
+Now turned up the heat.
 And if you've never seen Paul use sarcasm — here it is, fully loaded:

 "Oh, you already have everything you want!
 You've already gotten rich!
 You've already started reigning as kings — and without us!
 I wish you really were reigning, so we could reign alongside you.

-But here's what I think: God has put us on display at the very end of the line — like prisoners sentenced to death — because we've become a spectacle to the whole world, to and to people alike.
+But here's what I think: God has put us Apostles on display at the very end of the line — like prisoners sentenced to death — because we've become a spectacle to the whole world, to angels and to people alike.

 We're fools for Christ, but you — you're so wise.
 We're weak, but you're strong.
 You're honored.
 We're despised."